-The Senior Executive Service is the civilian equivalent to the military rank of General Officer.
+The Senior Executive Service (SES) is the civilian equivalent to the military rank of General Officer.
 SES leaders possess well-honed executive skills and share a broad perspective of government and a public service commitment which is grounded in the Constitution.
 Members of the SES serve in key positions just below the top Presidential appointees and are the major link between these appointees and the rest of the federal work force.

-Prior to this appointment, Bodron served as deputy district engineer for Project Management for the U.S. Army Corps of Engineers, Memphis District.
-Other assignments in the Memphis District include chief of Operations Division, assistant chief of Planning, Programs and Project Management Branch, a project manager and senior study manager.
-In addition to working in the Memphis District, Bodron also held positions with the Corps in the Little Rock, Tulsa and Rock Island districts.
+Mr. Bodron previously served as deputy district engineer for Project Management for the Memphis District, USACE.
+Other assignments in the Memphis District include chief of Operations Division, assistant chief of Planning in the Programs and Project Management Branch, a project manager, and a senior study manager.
+In addition to working in the Memphis District, Mr. Bodron also held positions with USACE in the Little Rock, Tulsa, and Rock Island districts.

-Mr. Bodron deployed to Afghanistan in November 2008 where he served as the deputy project manager and acting director of the Kandahar Program Office, Afghanistan Engineer District.
+Mr. Bodron deployed to Afghanistan in November 2008, where he served as the deputy project manager and acting director of the Kandahar Program Office, Afghanistan Engineer District.
 He stood up this office and directed a budget of $900 million in military construction efforts in support of overseas contingency operations.
 He also worked with NATO and U.S. forces to design and construct a wide variety of facilities.

-From 2002-2005 he served as the national liaison between the U.S. Army Corps of Engineers and the Natural Resources Conservation Service.
-There, he worked cooperatively with that agency’s leaders on watershed planning and project implementation efforts.
+From 2002-2005, he served as the national liaison between USACE and the Natural Resources Conservation Service.
+He worked cooperatively with that agency’s leaders on watershed planning and project implementation efforts.